spacetelescope/jdaviz/docs/cubeviz/import_data.rst

 and hence should address most astronomical spectrum use cases.

 Cubeviz will automatically parse the data into the multiple viewers as described in :ref:`cubeviz-display-cubes`.
-Data loaded into Cubeviz MUST contain valid WCS keywords.
+For the best experience, data loaded into Cubeviz should contain valid WCS keywords.
 For more information on how :class:`~specutils.Spectrum1D` uses WCS, please go to the `Spectrum1D defining WCS section <https://specutils.readthedocs.io/en/stable/spectrum1d.html#defining-wcs>`_.
 To check if your FITS file contains valid WCS keywords, please use